 Answer: Providing the following:

 - A complete physical examination, including lab work and chest radiography.

 - A clear vaccination (immunity) status

 - LA County fire and AHA BLS cards that will not expire during the clinical rotation.

 - Fit Test

-Answer: From the 1st day of the fall semester until the last day of the 1st summer term in the following year.
+Answer: From the 1st day of the fall semester until the last day of the spring term in the following year.
 (Check the ELAC RT website for any changes to our dates.)

 Answer: To both the RT office and the Admissions Office to initiate a "General Petition."
 However, transfer students must FIRST schedule a meeting with the RT Program Director BEFORE they may submit an application and transcripts.

 The Respiratory Therapy Program is happy to announce the start of the Fall 2021 RT Application Period.
 Click on the above picture to download the Application.